sougata-github/TypeScript/readme.md

 ## Union Type

-A union type describes a value that can be one of several types.
+Union types are used when a value can be more than a single type.
 We use the vertical bar (`|`) to separate each type.

 ```typescript
 type item = "🍔" | "🍕" | "🌭" | "🥪";